-Harvest season is in full swing here in Canada and nearly completed.
+Harvest season is completed here in Canada.
 Great year!
-More acreage was planted this year across Canada: about 150,000 acres.
+More acreage was planted this year across Canada: about 130,000 acres according to final stats.
 Plans to dramatically increase cultivation for next year are underway in several Provinces.

 The farm machinery & processing technologies required for successful hemp farming are based upon the size and toughness of industrial cannabis crops.

 We have been sourcing machinery from around the world to accomplish more efficient harvesting and processing of hemp stalk.
 Our work solves the logistical problem of hauling raw materials long distance to a central location.
 Valuable fibre and core materials are processed on-site, increasing the value and return from farm production.

 • Combines John Deere series Modified headers are used for taking the top section of the hemp crop.

 • Decorticators: Demonstrating the unique 'magic' of GREEN processing, new processing technology is forging a new equation in the industrial hemp sector.
 Baled stalk can be processed with similar results: superior fibre, increased yield, efficient & core hurd processing.